Our mission is to spread

 poetry and karuta all over the world

 Today, over one million karuta players in Japan compete in clubs and they have a grand National championship every January.

 Above is an image of the Hyakuninisshu English Karuta, expansion pack using the Makurakotoba.

 English Karuta since 2009!

 For all you Chihayafuru karuta fans who are interested in playing karuta in English, you have landed in the right place.

 We specialize in making karutas in English, German, French, Swedish and Chinese.

-It is important to know that we have two types of karuta.
+It is important to know that we have different types of karuta.

 - The Ogoola Karuta series using poetry quotations written originally in English or other languages.